Before we start here, let's quickly review the costs of implying the background music for your different video projects.

 It's easy to filter search here to look for music according to the exact video length.
 That's also ideal for saving some of your editing time.

 They have some exciting categories for tracks, as per the emotions or feelings like the "Aggressive", "Sad", "Happy", "Playful", and more.

 Netlabels is a collection of music available at the Internet Archive.
 Virtual record labels upload various music collections regularly.
 You can freely download them and use them under a Creative Commons license or to know how to find free music for iMovie.

 Currently, there are 65,000 plus pieces of music on the site.
 And, you can search through them via filters such as year, genre, or artist.
 Netlabels also provide a small section of available foreign language music.

 Another valuable aspect of this website is that music tracks have a view count.
 Most likely, the tracks that have a higher number of views are pretty famous.
 Similar to SoundCloud, this assists you in selecting good music for your videos that people will love to hear.

 Part 3.
 The Best Alternative to iMovie with Royalty-free Music Library

-If you are hunting a video editor program that is the best alternative for iMovie, this is the right place to go with!
+If you are hunting a program that is the best alternative for iMovie to edit videos, this is the right place to go with!